 A project charter is the first step in all quality methodologies, especially the Six Sigma methodology.
 The project charter defines all interactions of the project and sets the stage for a successful completion.

 The project charter is the first step and one of the most important parts of any Six Sigma project.
-An example of what a charter should contain is found in 11 elements, what each element is for and what questions that element is expected to answer.
+It should contain the 11 elements described here.